kentnf/VirusDetect/README.md

 - runtime lookup will use:
   - `VIRUSDETECT_DB_DIR` if set
   - `./database` when it already contains a valid v2 database
-  - `./databases` when it already contains a valid legacy database
   - `$CONDA_PREFIX/share/virusdetect/database`
   - `~/.local/share/virusdetect/database`

-At the moment the bundled legacy `databases/` directory is still recognized by `virusdetect db path` and `virusdetect db verify` so the branch remains usable during the transition.
+The bundled legacy `databases/` directory is no longer used implicitly on `main`.
+During the transition you can still target it explicitly with `--db-path databases` or `virusdetect db verify --path databases`.

 ## Current CLI